OpenID Federation 1.0

 Likewise, an identity provider trusts one or more trust anchors.
 If any of the trust anchors has a path to the target relying party, the identity provider can trust the relying party.

-The diagram below illustrates an overview of OpenID Connect Federation 1.0 that has been explained in this section.
+The diagram below illustrates an overview of OpenID Federation 1.0 that has been explained in this section.

 Trust Chain